slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On finding your path

 Cancel your pity party, no one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
 The path will be revealed as you start walking.

-> *'If you are feeling lost in life, you need to experience more things.'*

-> *'When it is dark enough, you can see the stars.' -- Ralph Waldo Emerson*

 > *'Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs.' -- Dan Millman*

-> *'What do you do for fun?
-What are you interested in that everybody in the world is interested in?'*

 > *'Get yourself into a state of calmness, and then ferocity will take care of itself.' -- Stewart Copeland*

+> *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
+This makes it hard to plan the day.' -- E.B.
+White*

+Hints:

-> *'Let your fear be your guide.
-The more fear you feel, the more you will know you are on the right track.'*
+- Let your fear be your guide.
+The more fear you feel, the more you will know you are on the right track.
+- If you are feeling lost in life, you need to experience more things.
+- What do you do for fun?
+What are you interested in that everybody in the world is interested in?

 > *'The obstacle is the way.' -- Marcus Aurelius*

-> *'The question is not who is going to let me; it's who is going to stop me.' -- Ayn Rand*
+> *'If you are going through hell, keep going.' -- Winston Churchill*

+> *'Go where you can make a difference not where you think there’s a home run.'*

 > *'It’s easier to ask forgiveness than to get permission'*